I just sealed my new granite countertops and I'm experiencing a haze or a film on the surface.

 1. The granite countertops did not need sealing.
 Many granite colors are naturally dense, non-absorbent and cannot (should not) be sealed.
 This is also true with some marble, travertine, etc.

 I know you read and hear that "all" granite "must" be sealed, but that is flat out false.
 If a sealer is applied when not needed, it just sits on top without absorbing and leaves a hazy, streaky or blotchy granite sealer residue.

 2. The granite sealer was improperly applied.
-If the granite countertops did need sealing, but the granite sealer was improperly applied and left to dry on the surface you'll get the streaky haze.
+If the granite countertops did need sealing but the sealer was (incorrectly) left to dry on the surface, you'll get the streaky-hazy residue.

 The most important step when sealing granite countertops (or any stone installation) is to completely remove all excess sealer and residue from the granite countertop surface.

-Don't just blindly slap on an impregnating sealer.
-You should always first determine if the granite countertop (or any stone) even needs sealing by testing the stone as noted.
+Never blindly slap on a sealer.
+First, always determine if the granite countertop (or any stone or tile) even needs sealing by testing the stone as noted.

 When testing demonstrates that the surface "could" be sealed, then you make a judgement call (location, use, risk of staining) whether or not to actually apply a stone sealer, but you never apply a granite sealer "just to be safe".

 When testing tells you the stone does not need or even cannot be sealed, then don't do it!